microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

   return "Unable to find answer";
 }
 ```
-- Now you can run the below command to build and side load the add-in to your excel spreadsheet!
+- Now you can run the below command to build and side load the add-in to your Excel spreadsheet!

 ```bash
 // Command to run on the web.